-Tactics for getting more online reviews
+Tactics for getting more online reviews and testimonials

 Getting them, though, can not only be time-consuming but also confusing.
 Are you supposed to ask for reviews?
 How do you ask?
 How do you send reviewers to the right channels?
 Can you give them something in exchange for a review?

 Is it OK to ask a customer or client for a review?

 In a nutshell, yes, except for on Yelp.
 Their guidelines clearly state that you cannot ask people to leave a review there.
 Otherwise, it’s generally fine to ask if a customer or client will write a review for you or rate you/your products.

 Can I offer people an incentive for leaving a review?

 Yes and no. You should not offer to give them something for free or to give them money in the form of a gift card or voucher.
 What you can do that’s a somewhat gray area across review platforms is offer, say, a percentage off their next purchase or other incentive to come back.
 If you do want to offer a gift card, the reviewer must state in the review that they received a gift card in exchange for the review.
 Keep in mind that if the majority of your reviews state that they received something in exchange for their honest review, it can come off as untrustworthy.

 Should I use a tool that helps me get more reviews?

 If you have the funds, they’re great.
 Tools make it easy.
 There’s some setup in the beginning, but then they’re generally really easy and helpful.
 You just have to weigh if the expense makes sense in terms of how much human, manual time you’d be using to do the same thing.